sapphicnerddev/minikit/README.md

 If you're starting from scratch:

 1. Download the latest Paper JAR from [papermc.io](https://papermc.io/)
+      - Should be at least version 1.21.11
 2. Run it once with `java -jar paper-<version>.jar` — it will generate a `eula.txt`
+      - Alt: you can execute `echo eula=true > eula.txt` in your terminal.
 3. Open `eula.txt` and set `eula=true`
 4. Run the JAR again — your server is up